SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

+> **PROTIP**</br>
-> **PROTIP**<br>Whenever nesting tags, it is important to indent your codes simply because they keep stuff readable.
+> Whenever you're nesting tags, it is important to indent your code because indentation keeps things readable.
 Most modern text editors should come with a *beautify* feature that automatically does this for you (sometimes intuitively as you enter a newline).
-Also, consider indenting by 2 spaces instead of 4 or 8.
-That way, you can save screen real estate, avoiding the dreaded horizontal scrolling.

 ### Rows & Columns

-The next step is to wrap our paragraphs with a `.row` inside `.container`:
+The next step is to create a row (`.row`) inside the container (`.container`), which will contain the three paragraphs:

 ```html
 <div class="container">